Peace Insight is managed by Peace Direct staff based in the UK:

 section of the website, which shed light on peacebuilding work taking place in their contexts.
 In addition to contributing engaging content and stories on peacebuilding, they provide information and updates on peacebuilding groups featured on the site.

 Boubacar Thera is Peace Direct’s Local Peacebuilding Expert in Mali.
-Boubacar is the National Coordinator for the West Africa Network for Peacebuilding in Mali, and an Assistant Professor at the Université des Sciences Juridiques et Politiques de Bamako.
+Boubacar is Programme Officer at the Geneva Centre for Security Sector Governance (DCAF).
+He is the former national coordinator for the West African Network for Peace in Mali (WANEP).
+In addition, he is a doctoral researcher in public law at Cheikh Anta Diop University (Dakar, Senegal) and the University of Legal and Political Sciences of Bamako (Mali).
 Prior to this he worked for a variety of NGOs and other organisations, and as an interpreter.

 Read more from Boubacar Thera